-- (1) Weighted by firm capacity volumes. - (2) Sea Robin's contracts are primarily interruptible, with only four firm contracts in place.
+- (1) Weighted by firm capacity volumes. - (2) Sea Robin's contracts are primarily interruptible.

 Regulation

 The Company is subject to regulation by various federal, state and local governmental agencies, including those specifically described below.

 FERC has comprehensive jurisdiction over PEPL, Trunkline, Sea Robin and Southwest Gas.
 In accordance with the Natural Gas Act of 1938, FERC's jurisdiction over natural gas companies encompasses, among other things, the acquisition, operation and disposition of assets and facilities, the services provided and rates charged.